 The brochure "My Money" — a financial education flier designed for persons with developmental disabilities and their guardians or providers — is available from the Florida Department of Financial Services at www.MyFloridaCFO.com/MyMoney.

 Regions supports the ADA as it continues to transform American society for the better.
-We work diligently to ensure that all of our customers, including those with disabilities, can enjoy banking independently, easily, and on their own terms.
+We work diligently to ensure that all our customers, including those with disabilities, can enjoy banking independently, with ease, and on their own terms.
 We continually look for ways to improve the accessibility of Regions facilities and services, and we respond in a timely manner to any suggestions or complaints that create opportunities for us to make life better for people with disabilities.

 Regions is involved in a variety of activities that promote and celebrate accessibility: